telerik/kendo-ui-core/docs/install/custom.md

 ## Build a Custom Combined Script With the Kendo UI Download Builder

 Users with a commercial license may use the [custom download builder tool](http://www.telerik.com/download/custom-download) to create a single JavaScript file which contains only the required widgets and features.

+> Do not use multiple custom combined scripts, as they will contain duplicate code.
+Instead, create **one** combined script file, which includes everything you need.

 ## Use Grunt to Build a Custom Script